- 1 fresh beef brisket (2-1/2 to 3 pounds)

 - 1/4 cup cold water

 - Cut brisket in half; rub with liquid smoke if desired, celery salt, pepper and salt.
 Place in a 3-qt. slow cooker.
 Top with onion.
 Combine beer and Worcestershire sauce; pour over meat.
 Cover and cook on low for 8-9 hours or until tender.

 - Remove brisket and keep warm.
 Strain cooking juices; transfer to a small saucepan.
-Combine cornstarch and water until smooth; stir into juices.
+In a small bowl, combine cornstarch and water until smooth; stir into juices.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve beef with gravy.
 Yield: 6 servings.

 Reviews forBeef Brisket in Beer